|Pharmacist Mate Patch|

 But what happened after that dinner reveals the tortured path of Hollywood Colony matrimony.

 “Lana and Fernando broke up and she married Lex Barker after he divorced Arlene Dahl.
-Following his affair with Lana and Arlene’s divorce from Lex, Fernando married Arlene, who became the mother of his son, Lorenzo.
+Following his affair with Lana and Arlene’s divorce from Lex (likely for messing with Lana's daughter), Fernando married Arlene, who became the mother of his son, Lorenzo.
 Arlene eventually divorced Fernando and then he and I were married.”
-It's really pretty simple, though it does require a certain concentration.
+It's really pretty simple, though it does require a focused mind.

 The state of Washington has numerous connections to Palm Springs, but the one that interests me most is the relationship developed by Monrad C. Wallgren, a former Washington state Congressman, Senator and Governor.
 An Everett optometrist and jeweler, Walgren was the ultimate joiner, very popular and a terrific athlete.
 He was a low handicap golfer and a national class billiards player, winning the national amateur championship at the Everett Elks Hall in 1929.

 He’s the only politician in the state's history to serve in the US House of Representatives, the US Senate and as Governor of the state.
 Despite the

 |The President and Wallgren at a parade in|

 After service in the Senate, Wallgren ran for governor in 1944 and beat the dour Arthur B. Langlie.
 Even though his friend Harry Truman’s great upset in 1948 had coattails across the country, Langlie turned the tables and defeated Wallgren that year.

 Immediately after the 48 upset, Wallgren was very prominent at the West

 Palm Beach vacation White House and apparently with good reason.
 Truman appointed him Chairman of the National Security Resources Board, a very big